alantanlc/mapstruct-csv/README.md

 carToCarDto(Car_car,_Color_color.hex);.csv
 ```
 TO,FROM
-numberOfSeats,seatCount
+SEAT_COUNT,numberOfSeats1
 ```

 carDtoToCar(CarDto_carDto);.csv
 ```
 TO,FROM
-seatCount,numberOfSeats
+NUMBER_OF_SEATS,seatCount
-owner.name,ownerName
+OWNER_NAME,owner.name
-CarBrandEnum.AUDI,carBrand
+CAR_BRAND,CarBrandEnum.AUDI
-new Date(),date
+DATE,new Date()
 ```

 ## How to paste generated csv on a confluence page

-1. Open the confluence page in edit mode
+1. Open confluence page in edit mode
-1. Navigate 'Insert more content' > 'Other macros'
+1. Navigate to 'Insert more content' > 'Other macros'
 1. Search for 'csv'
 1. Select 'Advanced Tables - CSV Table'
-1. Leave CSV settings unchanged (Method of locating script should be 'None' and leave File encoding input empty)
+1. Leave CSV settings unchanged _(Method of locating script should be 'None' and leave File encoding input empty)_
 1. Select 'Save settings'
-1. An 'Advanced Tables - CSV Table' box is generated.
+1. An 'Advanced Tables - CSV Table' box is generated
-1. Copy and paste the generated csv text into the text area in the box.
+1. Copy and paste the generated csv text into the text area in the box
-1. Save page
+1. Save page and review output